 Am I choosing to be healthy or actually unhealthily obsessed.
 Did I decide not to eat bread because I disliked it or because I worried it would change my body?
-Do I love carrots with hummus or have I made a conscious decision that it’s a better snack that a mars bar.
+Do I love carrots with hummus or have I made a conscious decision that it’s a better snack than a mars bar.

 Admittedly I live in a health bubble.
 I am surrounded by exercise junkies living for avocado on toast.
 I’m overly aware of the ingredients, macro split and calorie content of everything around me and I’m starting to wonder if it’s impacted me positively or negatively?

-Now don’t get me wrong, I actually love everything you can grow from the ground and I was incredibly lucky that my parents brought me up on home grown delicious meals, however I am aware that I have made a personal decision to avoid supermarket bought bread, pasta, dairy products, meat and have cut my intake of crisps, sweets and other processed snacks.
+Now don’t get me wrong, I actually love everything you can grow from the ground and I was incredibly lucky that my parents brought me up on homegrown delicious meals, however, I am aware that I have made a personal decision to avoid supermarket bought bread, pasta, dairy products, meat and have cut my intake of crisps, sweets and other processed snacks.
 Why have I stopped eating them?

 Bread and Pasta: Initially I stopped because I took an interest in how my body behaved on certain foods and found that if I ate supermarket bread or pasta that I would experience extreme stomach pain, I also noticed however that this didn’t happen If it was freshly made from a bakery.
 It was at that point that I made the decision to only eat these things when fresh from the bakery or at a restaurant.

-Processed: I love chocolate and pretty much have some every single day however I have made a conscious decision to reduce my intake of crisps, sweets, ice-cream, cakes and bars.
-This is where i feel I have become strict without realising and is something i am going to work on this year.
-I really enjoy crisps, i love a Mr Kipling Bakewell tart and used to adore a penguin bar, so why have I stopped eating them?
-I’ve become fearful of certain ingredients/ products and that is NOT healthy and NOT what i preach.
+Processed: I love chocolate and pretty much have some every single day, however, I have made a conscious decision to reduce my intake of crisps, sweets, ice-cream, cakes and bars.
+This is where I feel I have become strict without realising and is something I am going to work on this year.
+I really enjoy crisps, I love a Mr Kipling Bakewell Tart and used to adore a Penguin Bar, so why have I stopped eating them?
+I’ve become fearful of certain ingredients/products and that is NOT healthy and NOT what I preach.
 As my mum loves to say, one meal won’t make you fat, just like one meal won’t make you skinny.
-Everything in moderation and that is something i need to get back to, so if you’re like me and you haven’t realised that perhaps you’ve started having a less than healthy attitude towards certain foods that you actually love – it might be time to give yourself a little reality slap.
+Everything in moderation and that is something I need to get back to, so if you’re like me and you haven’t realised that perhaps you’ve started having a less than healthy attitude towards certain foods that you actually love – it might be time to give yourself a little reality slap.

 Wearing Adanola, get 15% off using code CARLY 15 with this link.